potamides/DeTikZify/README.md

   end-to-end fine-tuning.
 For more information see our [paper](https://arxiv.org/abs/2503.11509) and usage examples [below](#usage).
 * **2024-12-05**: We release [DeTi*k*Zify<sub>v2</sub>
-  (8b)](https://huggingface.co/nllg/detikzify-v2-8b), our latest model which surpasses all previous versions in our evaluation and make it the new default model in our [Hugging Face Space](https://huggingface.co/spaces/nllg/DeTikZify).
+  (8b)](https://huggingface.co/nllg/detikzify-v2-8b), our new DeTi*k*Zify model
+  that surpasses all previous versions in our evaluation.
 Check out the [model card](https://huggingface.co/nllg/detikzify-v2-8b-preview#model-card-for-detikzifyv2-8b) for more information.
 * **2024-09-24**: DeTi*k*Zify was accepted at [NeurIPS